-Diamond grind if three or more lots have texture depths less than 0.031 inches but greater than or equal to 0.025 inches.
+If three or more lots have texture depths less than 0.031 inches but greater than or equal to 0.025 inches, perform diamond grinding on those lots.

-Diamond grind any one lot having a texture depth of less than 0.025 inches.
+Perform diamond grinding any lot having a texture depth of less than 0.025 inches.

-Diamond grind as specified in Section 550.04 M.4, "Grinding."
+Perform grinding as specified in Section 550.04 M.4, "Grinding."

-The Engineer will determine the limits of any failing test by running additional tests at 100-foot intervals before and after the failing test.
+The Engineer will determine the limits of any failing test by running additional tests at 100 foot intervals before and after the failing test.
 The Engineer will determine the location of the additional tests.